Something-Fruity/Something-Fruity.github.io/README.md

 Additional languages should be available as free downloadable packs.

 Angela is a 35 year old mum.
 She wants the game to keep her son busy.
-Jenna is a five year old girl.
+Jenna is a 5 year old girl.
 She doesn’t want to have to ask mum for help.